inmanta/examples/Training/1-basic-deployment.md

 A:admin@leaf1#
 ```
 > [!NOTE]
 >  We set `comanaged` to `false` on the sub interface.
 This changes the management mode.
-When co-management is set to true (the default), we ignore all config we have no desired state about.
+When co-management is set to true (the default), the orchestrator ignores all config it has no desired state about.
 When setting co-managed to 'false', we want the config to be exactly as specified.
-Anything we have no desired state about is removed.
-If we would not set co-managed to false, changing the ip address would add an ip address: the old one is no longer mentioned so we ignore it.
+Anything the orchestrator has no desired state about is removed.
+If we would not set co-managed to false, changing the ip address would add an ip address: the old one is no longer mentioned so the orchestrator ignores it.
 By setting the subinterface to allow no co management, we make sure we only have the ips we specify.
-We still allow other sub interfaces to exist, as the interface above still alows comanagement.
+The orchestrator still allows other sub interfaces to exist, as the interface above still alows comanagement.

 ## Self healing